Giphy/giphy-react-native-sdk/docs/api.md

 to [set up clips integration](clips.md#giphy-clips-setup-android-only) before working with the GiphyVideoView component.

-Similar to the [GiphyMediaView](#giphymediaview) which works for GIFs, Stickers, and Text, the GPHVideoView is a component that makes it easy to play back GiphyMedia clips video assets.
+Similar to the [GiphyMediaView](#giphymediaview) which works for GIFs, Stickers, and Text, the GiphyVideoView is a component that makes it easy to play back GiphyMedia clips video assets.
 The GiphyVideoView will only work for GiphyMedia where the `isVideo` property is `true`.